The-Back-Room/The-Back-Room.github.io/WindowsThemes.md

 {: .note }
 > {: .opaque }
+> **Note**: Some of these themes are based off of popular games, tv shows/movies, anime, and/or manga series.
+We do not claim any ownership of the characters or series depicted in these themes.
+All rights belong to their respective creators and copyright holders.
+This collection is intended for personal use only and should not be redistributed or used for commercial purposes.
+>
 > - NSFW themes are located on our [NSFW Themes](https://the-back-room.info/WindowsThemes/NSFWThemes) page.
 > - Windhawk themes are located on our [Windhawk Themes](https://the-back-room.info/WindowsThemes/WindhawkThemes) page.